deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 framework](https://cloud.google.com/appengine/docs/java/dataprocessing/) adds
 tasks for each phase of the MapReduce algorithm.

-The Domain Registry project uses a particular pattern of paired push/pull queues that is worth explaining in detail.
+Nomulus uses a particular pattern of paired push/pull queues that is worth explaining in detail.
 Push queues are essential because App Engine's architecture does not support long-running background processes, and so push queues are thus the fundamental building block that allows asynchronous and background execution of code that is not in response to incoming web requests.
 However, they also have limitations in that they do not allow batch processing or grouping.
 That's where the pull queue comes in.
 Regularly scheduled tasks in